 Also of interest is that Fall City has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Fall City telecommute to their jobs.
-Overall, about 33.89% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 33.89% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Fall City is a great place for families with children to consider.
-First of all, many other families with children live here, making Fall City a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Fall City has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Fall City is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Fall City’s overall crime rate is lower than average for the country.

 The citizens of Fall City are very well educated compared to the average community in the nation: 39.21% of adults in Fall City have a bachelor's degree or even advanced degree.